 One thing we focus on a lot is the family.
 Single men and women who are older than 25 don’t quite fit in sometimes.
 I’ve never been married and I don’t have children, so I’m well versed in how difficult it can be.
-My perspectives on being a Single Mormon Lady are different from the usual stories that arise from Mormon Mecca (Utah, Idaho, Arizona) because I was raised in small town Arkansas, and Mormons were few and far between.
+My perspectives on being a Single Mormon Lady are different from the usual stories that arise from Mormon Mecca (Utah, Idaho, Arizona) because I was raised in small-town Arkansas, and Mormons were (and still are) few and far between.
 It hasn’t changed all that much, 30+ years later.
 There are more members of my faith, but single men are hard to find.

 You may be wondering why my voice might be worth your time and what value I can offer.
 I was raised in a wonderful household with two loving parents and a sister that still drives me nuts to this day but that I love deeply.
 I can look back and admit that I had a blessed life.
 I did well in school, had lots of friends, was active in many different sports, music, and dance.